Daniel-Liu-c0deb0t/UMICollapse/README.md

 * `--merge`: method for identifying which UMI to keep out of every two UMIs.
 Either `any`, `avgqual`, or `mapqual`.
 Default: `mapqual` for SAM/BAM mode, `avgqual` for FASTQ mode.
 * `--data`: data structure used in deduplication.
 Either `naive`, `combo`, `ngram`, `delete`, `trie`, `bktree`, `sortbktree`, `ngrambktree`, `sortngrambktree`, or `fenwickbktree`.
 Default: `ngrambktree`.
 * `--two-pass`: use a separate two-pass algorithm for SAM/BAM deduplication.
 This may be slightly slower, but it should use much less memory if the reads are approximately sorted by alignment coordinate.
 Default: false.
-* `--paired`: use paired-end mode, which deduplicates pairs of reads.
-Currently removes chimeric alignments and unpaired reads.
+* `--paired`: use paired-end mode, which deduplicates pairs of reads from a SAM/BAM file.
+This is very memory intensive.
 Default: false (single-end).
+* `--remove-unpaired`: remove unpaired reads during paired-end mode.
+Default: false.
+* `--remove-chimeric`: remove chimeric reads (pairs map to different references) during paired-end mode.
+Default: false.

 ## Java Virtual Machine Memory
 If you need more memory to process larger datasets, then modify the `umicollapse` file. `-Xms` represents the initial heap size, `-Xmx` represents the max heap size, and `-Xss` represents the stack size.
 If you do not know how much memory is needed, it may be a good idea to set a small initial heap size, and a very large max heap size, so the heap can grow when necessary.
 If memory usage is still is an issue, use the `--two-pass` option to save memory when the reads are approximately sorted (this is not a strict requirement, its just that when reads with the same alignment coordinate are close together in the file, they do not have to be kept in memory for very long).